 Change is Universal… Change is Permanent… Be ever willing to Change… For Change alone leads you to success and happiness!!

-He spoke these words in one of the lectures delivered for the IIM Ahmedabad students, whose living example he is and the results of which is largely seen in his corporate endeavours too.
+He said these words in one of his lectures to IIM Ahmedabad students, whose living example he is and the results of which is largely seen in his corporate endeavours too.
 These words of Azim Premji signify his brave decision to embrace novelty in both thoughts and actions, while thinking far beyond the expectations of others.

 - He has always accredits his success to the Wipro team.
 As a crown for all his service and dedication he received the ‘Life Time Achievement’ by Economic Times in December 2013.
 However, his desire for hard work, commitment, and success seems unquenchable and looking at this accolade only through the Wipro prism may be unfair as it accredits his overall achievement apart from his contributions to build India’s third largest software exporter worth Rs.
 43,000 crore in 2013.